MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 {
   "FileName": "pink_sunset.jpg",
   "TimeOutSeconds": 5,
-  "Alpha": 0
+  "Alpha": 0.5
 }
 ```

 Parameters
 - FileName (string) - Name of the previously uploaded file containing the image to display.
 Valid image file types are .jpg, .jpeg, .gif, .png.
 Maximum file size is 3MB.
 To clear the image from the screen, pass an empty string ```""```.
-- TimeOutSeconds (double) - Optional value that determines the length of time in seconds that Misty displays the specified image.
-When this time elapses, Misty's eyes again display onscreen.
+- TimeOutSeconds (double) - Optional.
+The length of time to display the specified image.
-- Alpha (double) - Optional value that sets the alpha (transparency) of the specified image.
+- Alpha (double) - Optional.
+The transparency of the image.
 A value of 0 is completely transparent; 1 is completely opaque.
-Using this parameter to set transparency allows Misty's eyes to appear behind the specified image.
+When you specify a value greater than 0 and less than 1, the image appears but is transparent, and Misty's eyes appear behind the specified image.

 Return Values
 * Result (boolean) - Returns true if there are no errors related to this command.